rnw-community/rnw-community/README.md

-# React native web community
+# React native & React native web community packages

 Monorepo for useful React Native and React Native Web packages which can help you develop better software.